petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/liferay-paas-go-live-checklist.md

 ## Reviewing Your Project Architecture

+The goal of reviewing your project architecture is to be sure your environment, services, and features are optimized to achieve the end result of what you're building.

 ### Environment Specifications

 Confirm that your production environment matches your subscription.
 On your production environment's *Settings* page, the *Environment Type* should show as: **Production**.